 The Ridge Racer series has had some hefty ups and downs in terms of its soundtrack quality over the years, but both PSP incarnations — and particularly the second one that we’re primarily concerned with here — have some of the very best songs, complementing the excellent visuals and smooth, slick gameplay perfectly.

-Not only is there a hefty selection of original songs composed specifically for these games, Ridge Racer 2 in particular also complements these with original sound versions from the older games as well as a selection of remixes.
+Not only is there a substantial selection of original songs composed specifically for these games, Ridge Racer 2 in particular also complements these with original sound versions from the older games as well as a selection of remixes.
 The latter is particularly noteworthy for making even the most unlistenable of the early games’ cacophonous techno music a much more enjoyable listening experience than I would have ever thought possible given the source material.

-The excellent gameplay and audio-visual presentation combines with a sense that the whole game has simply been excellently designed not only as a satisfying video game in general terms, but as a particularly good example of how to do a handheld game correctly, too.
+The excellent gameplay and audio-visual presentation combines with a sense that the whole game has simply been brilliantly designed not only as a satisfying video game in general terms, but as a particularly good example of how to do a handheld game correctly, too.
 Even the longest single races tend to take no more than seven or eight minutes to complete, and there’s even a mode where you tell the game how much free time you have to play and it will generate a custom series of races for you to fill that period.

 While this may still lack the immediacy and “play for 30 seconds” nature of modern mobile phone games, it remains friendly to short play sessions without sacrificing any depth to the experience, and is flexible enough to accommodate those who want to sit down for a more protracted session of racing, too.
 (Also there are no microtransactions or in-app purchases, which these days are omissions to take great pleasure in.)